Registration

 In-person appointments only, starting August 24, 2026

-📌 If I would like to schedule an appointment in July, I should contact the Registrar's Office.
+📌 If I'd like to schedule an appointment in July, I should contact the Registrar's Office.

 1. I'll schedule an appointment on SmartAgenda